supminn/notion-clone/README.md

   > We do not broadcast other user's change from socket, but instead fetch it from the server using a `useEffect.
   > If we use only socket, then these changes would be updated locally and not the server
   > If we use both, the data would be updated through the socket as well as the data that is coming from the server.

+- Make page title editable in `QuillEditor`.

+### CHALLENGES

+1 Files keeps resetting when we change between workspaces.
+2 Real-time workspaces
+3 WHEN YOU trash a folder files are also trashed but now when you try to 4 WHEN SOMEONE IS ADDED AS A WORKSPACE COLLABORATOR THEN you need to create the real-time feature.
+5 Include number of collaborators in Plan Usage

 ## My Issue